 Fortification of vitamins, minerals or other substances to a foodstuff needs to be approved by the DVFA before it can be marketed in Denmark.
 The DTU National Food Institute performs an individual risk assessment which is used to decide whether an application can get an approval.
 The purpose of the risk assessment is to ensure that the Danish population can safely consume the fortified food as a part of the ordinary diet.

-In the case of vitamins and minerals, the risk assessment includes calculations based on the upper tolerable levels established by international scientific bodies and available data from national dietary surveys.
-In each case, the addition is accepted unless the risk assessment concludes that one or more population groups risk exceeding the upper tolerable level if the fortified product is placed on the market.
-The Danish method for conducting the risk assessment concerning vitamins and minerals has been published in the European Journal of Nutrition, October 2005.
+The risk assessment includes calculations based on the upper tolerable intake level (UL) or acceptable daily intake (ADI) values established by international scientific bodies and available data from national dietary surveys.
+In each case, the fortification is accepted unless the risk assessment concludes that one or more population groups are in risk of exceeding the UL/ADI.

 The requirements for approval are listed below: